jrie/kisslib/README.md

 * libsqlite3-0
 * libgtk-3-0

-Then "chmod +x kisslib" to allow the system to execute it.
+Then "chmod +x kisslib-jessie" to allow the system to execute it.
 And then start using "./kisslib-jessie".